What I learned confessing my biggest secret

 I thought the scarlet letter "A" was pinned to my chest.
 I thought EVERYONE could see the tattoo on my forehead that read BROKEN in big, bold, black letters.
-I thought people knew I was broken, hurt, and hurtful.
-I thought everyone just viewed me as this messed up person scrounging to be less messed up.

 When I say my life is "by God's grace", I'm not quoting the Bible.
 I am facedown, full of humility confessing that I should be dead by now, but God has continually transformed me, even after every single time I turn back to sin + pain + bitterness!